 This is a hilarious, amazing web series.
-For those who have read some of my Daily Thoughts, you will know I love Shakespeare and this particular play is my favorite.
+If you have read my blog for a while, you will know I love Shakespeare and this particular play is my favorite.
 Thus, I highly recommend you check it out if you like wordplay and interesting, humorous characters.

 1. The Lizzie Bennet Diaries (Price and Prejudice)